Marine turtle biology, research and conservation

 Researchers can contact the department via email at email@example.com to organise for display of turtle census and migration data via this App.

 Queensland Marine Turtle Strategy

 Maintaining healthy marine turtle populations is important for Queensland’s biodiversity, cultural and social values and contributes significantly to the Queensland economy through tourism.
 Marine turtles play an important ecological role in the shaping and regulation of coastal marine communities by contributing to the maintenance of healthy seagrass beds and coral reefs, helping balance marine food webs and facilitating nutrient cycling.
-Turtles feature prominently within the cultural beliefs and practices of many indigenous coastal communities in Queensland.
+Turtles feature prominently within the cultural beliefs and practices of many First Nations coastal communities in Queensland.
 They are also an iconic species and key attraction for Queensland tourism, particularly at Mon Repos, Heron Island and Lady Elliott Island.

 Queensland Marine Turtle Field Guide

 The 30 page colour Queensland Marine Turtle Field Guide has been developed as part of the $7 million Nest to Ocean Turtle Protection Program jointly funded by the Australian and Queensland Governments.

 It contains identification keys, photographs, diagrams, survey tips and details of the six species of marine turtles that visit Queensland beaches.
 The guide also provides valuable information about predators like foxes, dogs and feral pigs.

 Marine turtles have nested on parts of Queensland's coast for thousands of years.

 To watch a marine turtle nest is to gain an insight into one of nature's rituals.
 But this ritual can easily be disturbed.

 A marine turtle can be aged 30-50 before it begins to breed.
 Combined with this, the breeding season might be once in only two to eight years.